awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 With Amazon RDS, you can use SQL Server Agent on a DB instance running Microsoft SQL Server Enterprise Edition, Standard Edition, or Web Edition\.
 SQL Server Agent is a Microsoft Windows service that runs scheduled administrative tasks that are called jobs\.
 You can use SQL Server Agent to run T\-SQL jobs to rebuild indexes, run corruption checks, and aggregate data in a SQL Server DB instance\.

-When you create a SQL Server DB instance, the master user name is enrolled in the `SQLAgentUserRole` role\.
+When you create a SQL Server DB instance, the master user is enrolled in the `SQLAgentUserRole` role\.

 SQL Server Agent can run a job on a schedule, in response to a specific event, or on demand\.
 For more information, see [SQL Server Agent](http://msdn.microsoft.com/en-us/library/ms189237) in the Microsoft documentation\.

 **Note**
 Avoid scheduling jobs to run during the maintenance and backup windows for your DB instance\.
 The maintenance and backup processes that are launched by AWS could interrupt a job or cause it to be canceled\.
+In Multi\-AZ deployments, SQL Server Agent jobs are replicated from the primary host to the secondary host\.
 Multi\-AZ deployments have a limit of 100 SQL Server Agent jobs\.
 If you need a higher limit, request an increase by contacting AWS Support\.
 Open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
 Choose **Service limit increase**\.
 Complete and submit the form\.

 To view the history of an individual SQL Server Agent job in SQL Server Management Studio \(SSMS\), open Object Explorer, right\-click the job, and then choose **View History**\.